copick/copick/docs/examples/setup/shared.md

 ---

-## Option 3: SMB overlay, other static backend
+## Option 3: A SMB overlay, other static copick project

-Choose your static backend:
+Choose your other static backend:

 === "CZ cryoET Data Portal"
     ??? example "Cofiguration Template"